kaltura/DeveloperPortalDocs/documentation/PlayKit/Youbora-Android.md

 ```

-## Setting the plugin config to Youbora Plugin
+### Set the Plugin Configuration to the Youbora Plugin

-In order for the Youbora Plugin to start loading, you need to set
-the plugin config you created -
+For the Youbora Plugin to start loading, you'll need to set the plugin configuration you created as follows:

 ```
 PlayerConfig config = new PlayerConfig();